xinlongliu0307/M2-CRYO2ICE-AntarcticSnow/README.md

 with a persistent DOI:

 > Liu, X., Fraser, A. D., Tilling, R. L., Heil, P., and Corney, S. (2026).
-> *Python Scripts, Jupyter Notebooks, and Results for "Weddell–Ross
+> *Python Scripts, Jupyter Notebooks, and Results for "Robust Regional Contrast
-> Snow-Thickness Contrast over Antarctic Sea Ice from Multi-Winter
+> but Penetration-Sensitive Snow Thickness over Sea Ice from Multi-Winter
-> CRYO2ICE Observations."* Zenodo.
+> Antarctic CRYO2ICE Observations."* Zenodo.
 > https://doi.org/10.5281/zenodo.19220192

 | Product | Approx. size | Used by |